dwhieb/ghost-ling/README.md

 # ghost-ling

-Ghost theme for the LinguisticDiscovery.com website
+Ghost theme for the LinguisticDiscovery.com website.